icrobotics-team167/docs/src/chapter-01-frc-basics/03-frc-resources.md

 The Blue Alliance (TBA) provides detailed statistics about FRC teams and events (including offseason events).
 It has match schedules, live scoring, award history, robot pictures, and match videos.

 - **First Updates Now ([Twitch](https://www.twitch.tv/firstupdatesnow), [YouTube](https://www.youtube.com/c/FirstUpdatesNow))** <br>
-First Updates Now (FUN) produces lots of content about FRC (and FTC).
+First Updates Now (FUN) produces content about FRC (and FTC).
 They host lots of workshops, interviews, and giveaways.
 They also do behind-the-scenes videos of different teams' robots.

 - **[The Compass Alliance](https://www.thecompassalliance.org/)** <br>
 The Compass Alliance is a group of experienced teams that provides resources in all subjects for beginner teams.
 The pathways section of their website in particular has lots of good tutorials.